The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Canadian Adaptation: The ALGES Action Plan

-While the core principles remain the same, the MHFA Action Plan has been adapted for use in Canada.
+While the core principles remain the same, the MHFA framework has been adapted for use in Canada.
 The Canadian version, known as ALGES, streamlines the support steps while placing a greater emphasis on the self-care of the Mental Health First Aider.

 This structure integrates the two "Encourage" steps into a single category (E) and formally recognizes self-care for the First-Aider (S) as a mandatory component of the action plan for every MHFAider.